Heart Scotland: Real Radio

 Shortly afterwards, a major overhaul of the station was announced including an on-air rebrand, a move to new studios at Ballieston near Glasgow, a revamped programming line-up and a strengthened round-the-clock news service.
-Real Radio Scotland began broadcasting at 8am on Tuesday 8 January 2002 with breakfast presenter Robin Galloway introducing the first song to be played, A Star is Born.
+Real Radio Scotland began broadcasting at 8am on Tuesday 8 January 2002 with breakfast presenter Robin Galloway introducing the first song to be played, "A Star Is Born".

 Within a year of its launch, the station reached a record weekly audience of 614,000 listeners, and by 2004, further increased its audience to 688,000, placing Real Radio as the most listened to station in Scotland.
-By 2007, the station's audience share reached a record 31% - but fell by around 10% a year later.
+By 2007, the station's audience share reached a record 31% but fell by around 10% a year later.

 Under the Real Radio brand, the station held various charity events and campaigns since its launch, including a reality challenge called The Real Sleeopver, and the annual Bring £1 to Work Day, both in aid of the Children's Hospice Association Scotland.

 In 2006, Real Radio Scotland attempted to increase its coverage area by applying for the new FM licence for Aberdeen & Aberdeenshire, but lost out to Original 106.
 During the summer of 2008, the station introduced networked programming including evening & overnight output from Manchester and a Saturday morning show hosted by Chris Tarrant.
 Listeners' complaints led to the return of local night time output a few months later.
 The networked output was reintroduced during the summer of 2011.

 From August 2006 to June 2009, the Irish-based sports broadcaster Setanta Sports simulcast Real Radio's weeknight football phone-in live twice a week on Setanta Sports 1.
 The station also carried live commentaries for some of the Scottish national team's matches and eight SPL games during the season, alongside broadcast a Scottish football phone-in on weekday evenings and Saturday afternoons, until sports coverage outside news bulletins was dropped at the end of the 2011-12 season.

 Robin Galloway left Real Radio in November 2010, shortly after an incident in which his producer ran in the nude past Labour Party leader Ed Miliband while he was being interviewed - despite Miliband defending them.
 After RAJAR reported a decline in listenership figirues, Galloway commented the halcyon days for the brand are very much in the past now.

 By March 2014, the station's audience share had dropped further to 7.7%, down sharply from an 11.3% share recorded in December 2010.
 Around the time of the rebrand to Heart, the share had slipped to 6% with an audience of 421,000 listeners - at the time, the station's all-time lowest RAJAR figures.
-The station has managed to recover slightly, increasing it share back to 7.4%.
+The station later managed to recover slightly, increasing its share back to 7.4%.